 What makes soil aerated and well draining?

 Do your house plants look stunted, weak, and look pale or yellowish?
 Typically, this indicates that something is wrong with the potting soil.
 It is very possible that the potting soil is too dense and blocks air access to the roots.
-As you probably know, well-drained and aerated soil provides all the vital growth processes for your plants, so let's see what is all behind that can keep the soil breathable!
+As you probably know, well-drained and aerated soil provides all the vital growth processes for your plants, so let's see what makes soil aerated!

 Importance of soil aeration for plant growth